Malaysia Federal Route 228

 Bukit Tagar Highway, Federal Route 228, is a major highway in Selangor, Malaysia.
 It is also a main route to North–South Expressway Northern Route via Bukit Tagar Interchange.
-The Kilometre Zero of the Federal Route 228 starts at Jalan Sungai Tengi junctions, (route B74).
+The Kilometre Zero of the Federal Route 228 starts at Jalan Sungai Tengi (State Route B74) junctions.

 Features

 At most sections, the Federal Route 228 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.